 - Protecting clients from re-traumatisation.

-- An understanding and respect for the unique South African context and history.
-To endeavor to educate oneself about different cultures and languages.
+- An understanding and respect for the unique southern African context and history.
+To endeavour to educate oneself about different cultures and languages.

 - Keeping clearly defined roles of facilitator and client

 - Acknowledging one’s own position of power in the relationship.

 - Training others in the modality should not be undertaken lightly.
 By international standards, a trainer should have:

 - at least 5 years of experience after graduating

 - a relevant psychology, therapeutic or subject qualification for the theme they will present

 - Align with internationally accepted standards of training.